Modelizer/Laravel-Selenium/README.md

 }
 ```

-### If free to contribute or create an issue.
+### Feel free to contribute or create an issue.

 <hr />
-####More browser compatibility and laravel testing feel will be added soon.
+####More browser compatibility and laravel testing feeling will be added soon.